Aarception/Mo-information-security-portfolio/README.md

 ##### ***Note: Definition is not destiny, as the diagram is still developing.***

 ---

-*Personal Statement of Intent: I have stepped forward in this process not to challenge the system, but to strengthen it.
-I have not been a detractor, the exercise has not been transactional.
-The conduct and requirements displayed have been those of strategic partnership.
-At every turn, I have offered precision, professionalism, grace, and gratitude.
-The goal has been an attempt to bridge the divide between programmatic strategic intent and observed operational inefficiences.
-The process has disclosed relevant points of friction that may have undermined intended programmatic impact and confidence.
-Offering cohesion is not reactive, it is architectural, turning ambiguity into clarity is not constraining, it is proactive.
-To this end, my approach and persistence has not been a test of fit, institutional or otherwise: rather, the rigor I have applied, the integrity I have demonstrated, the resilience I have sustained are a confirmation.
-My contribution has been mission-driven.
-It is why I  have persisted thus to co-create a system that sustains long- term development and growth, and to do this with the respect, civility,  dignity, and the consideration worthy of my person, worthy of the the issue and subject matter, worthy of the Institution and associated principals and agents.*

----
 ***UPDATE: i have decided to officially postmark a letter to Alphabet's Board of Directors, in particular the Audit and Risk and Compliance Committees:***